Topics we will cover in this article:

 – Application Testing – Best Practices

-Application Testing is an activity that every software tester performs daily in his career.
+Application Testing is such an activity that is performed frequently by almost every software tester in his career.
 These two words are extremely broad in practical aspect.
 However, only the core and most important areas will be discussed here.
 The purpose of this article is to touch all the primary areas so that the readers will get all the basic briefing at a single place.

 What You Will Learn: